 Federal Incentives

 Get StartedThere are many incentives that the U.S. Government provides to businesses that participate in capital investment, job creation, or hiring people with certain barriers to employment.
-Some of these programs include the Work Opportunity Tax Credit (WOTC), Federal Empowerment Zones (Fed EZ), Indian Employment Credit (IEC), and the Federal Insurance Contributions Act (FICA) Tip Credit.
+Some of these programs include the Work Opportunity Tax Credit (WOTC), Federal Empowerment Zones (Fed EZ), Research and Development Tax Credits, and the Federal Insurance Contributions Act (FICA) Tip Credit.

 These programs were established to incentivize businesses to hire people that experience significant employment barriers, create jobs in depressed areas, and create overall growth within business sectors.
 Knowing how to participate in the many incentive programs available can be confusing but also essential to your company’s growth and financial health.